 We ate watermelon on the beach, juice running down our bare arms and dripping from our elbows into the sand.
-Tracy reclined in a beach chair in her black swimsuit, stretched and worn to transparency at the midriff, Willa crashed through the frigid waves and hollered at the seagulls and sandpipers, and I crawled up and down the beach in search of heart-shaped stones for Tracy’s collection and seaglass for mine.
-The sky, powdery, cornflower blue, mingled with fleeting white caps, the fusions joining and breaking in an instant.
-Rocks and shells glinted like stars as they rolled across the silt and cool sand into the shallows.
-They tumbled along the rivulets in the seafloor created by the currents’ pushes and pulls.
+Tracy reclined in a beach chair in a black swimsuit that was stretched and worn to transparency at the midriff.
+Willa crashed through the frigid waves and hollered at the seagulls and sandpipers, and I crawled up and down the beach in search of sea glass for my collection.
+The sky, powdery cornflower blue, mingled with fleeting white caps, the fusions joining and breaking in an instant.
+Rocks and shells glinted like stars as they rolled across the cool sand into the shallows.
+They tumbled along the rivulets in the sea floor created by the currents’ pushes and pulls.
 Cold and clear, the water had no secrets.

-A saggy, scarlet armchair lounged in Tracy’s screened gazebo, and we gathered there to watch the sun bleed across the sky like watercolor paints; pinks, purples, and peaches blossomed across the horizon as the daylight evaporated until only a hazy, magenta glow remained.
+At the end of the day, we watched the sun bleed across the sky like watercolor paints; pinks, purples, and peaches blossomed across the horizon as the daylight evaporated until only a hazy, magenta glow remained.

 “Red skies at night, sailors delight!”
 Willa quipped.
-We all pressed our bare feet together, skin hot and itchy from the sunburns we’d acquired earlier in the day.
+We pressed our bare feet together, our skin hot and itchy from sunburns.

-Each weekend, we’d escape from the confines of our grade point averages and looming newspaper deadlines for a few brief hours, but our conversations inevitably drifted back to our responsibilities.
-As the sun loped towards the horizon, Willa would pull out her battered planner and sigh as she perused her homework plans for the night.
+Each weekend, we’d escape from the confines of our grade point averages and looming newspaper deadlines for a few brief hours, but our conversations inevitably drifted back to responsibilities.
+As the sun loped toward the horizon, Willa would pull out her battered planner and sigh as she perused her homework plans for the night.
 I’d log into the week’s newspaper spreadsheet on Tracy’s desktop computer and widen my eyes as I counted the articles next to my name.
-“8,000 words by Tuesday!”
+“Eight thousand words by Tuesday!”
 I’d shout across the kitchen.

 “That’s barbaric,” Willa would reply without lifting her eyes from her notebook.

-We bridge jumped in May when Tracy couldn’t get out of work.
-We left our dorms at five, as soon as the doors unlocked, and scurried across campus amidst girls sneaking off to boyfriends’ beds for a few hours before the dorm parents woke up.
+We bridge-jumped in May when Tracy couldn’t get out of work.
+We left our dorms at five, as soon as the doors unlocked, and scurried across campus amidst girls sneaking off to boyfriends’ rooms for a few hours before the dorm parents woke up.
 Main Street, illuminated by the buttery light of the rising sun, remained delightfully deserted as we scampered across with beach towels dangling from the crooks of our elbows.
 Upon reaching the bridge, we spread our towels and jackets on the cool pavement and clambered up the concrete barrier on shaking legs.
-We clutched hands and stared down, suspended fifteen feet above the dizzying, murky water.
+We clutched hands and stared down, suspended 15 feet above the dizzying, murky water.

 “Let’s pray,” Willa said.